immich-app/immich/docs/docs/features/read-only-gallery.md

 :::caution

-This feature is being deprecated in favor of external libraries.
+This feature is being deprecated in favor of [Libraries](/docs/features/libraries.md).

 :::